The Local Offer

 - If your child has a statement or EHCP they will meet with a Careers Advisor to create a plan for their Post 16 education.

-- The SENCO and Careers Advisor will support your child in transition to 6th form or college.
+- The Key Worker and Careers Advisor will support your child in transition to Sixth Form or college.

-- If necessary, the SENCo will arrange visits to new schools/colleges for your child.
+- If necessary, the Key Worker will arrange visits to new schools/colleges for your child.

 Who can I contact at St. Mary’s for further information?